 In August 2017, the NCAA adopted a requirement that all students, athletes, coaches and staff be educated on sexual violence prevention, intervention and response, to the extent allowable by state law and collective bargaining agreements.
-Staff and coaches receive training conducted by Human Resources and Legal Counsel regarding these topics.
+Staff and coaches receive training conducted by the Deputy Athletic Director, Human Resources or Legal Counsel regarding these topics.
 Students are trained on multiple levels.
-The incoming freshmen receive training at orientation, as well as additional training from SHARPP on sexually responsible behaviors.
-Sophomores receive Title IX Training through our Bystander Prevention Program.
+The incoming freshmen receive training at orientation, as well as additional training from SHARPP on sexually responsible consent.
+Sophomores receive Title IX training through our Bystander Prevention Program.
 The junior and senior student athletes receive training around consent, what is reportable and healthy relationships.
 All students at the beginning of each year receive training and sign off that they understand all members of the athletic department with the exception of team doctors are mandatory reporters.
-They also receive information on how to make a confidential report.
+They also receive information on how to make seek confidential support.